karousel/karousel/README.md

-## Karousel-API
+## Karousel

+Karousel is a gallery API implemented in Go.

-## License
+## Licensing

-Licensed under the MIT license.
-See the `LICENSE` file for more information.
+The source for Karousel is dedicated to the public domain.
+Check the `UNLICENSE` file for more information.